ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## union_default_mode {#union-default-mode}

-Sets a special mode for combining `SELECT` query results using the [UNION](../../sql-reference/statements/select/union-all.md) expression.
+Sets a mode for combining `SELECT` query results.
+The setting is only used when shared with [UNION](../../sql-reference/statements/select/union.md) without explicitly specifying the `UNION ALL` or `UNION DISTINCT`.

 Possible values: